 In today’s competitive job market, how you use your LinkedIn profile is as important as its content.

 Your resume and LinkedIn profile work together to solidify your professional brand and are most effective when used in conjunction with a strategic job search plan.
 You can speed up your job search by developing a strategy to identify and attract your target market, and being intentional with your LinkedIn activity to connect with decision makers.
 The right kind of activity will draw attention to your profile – which means your next job just might find you.

 Many job seekers I work with are concerned for their privacy, which is definitely something we all have to worry about.
-However, you have complete control over what people see, since you are determining what information you share about yourself.
+However, you have complete control over what people see, since you are the person building your profile.
+You decide what information you share about yourself.
 If you are conducting a stealth job search, send me an email and I’ll be glad to share strategies to keep your activity under the radar.

 It is important to stay up on LinkedIn changes.
-I lead monthly workshops at the local library to help job seekers and business owners navigate the new interface, and share how I have used LinkedIn to build a steady sales pipeline and national referral network for my career coaching practice.
-If you are new to LinkedIn, a hands-on workshop can get you up to speed quickly.
-It can take a while to cultivate a professional network, so I recommend establishing a LinkedIn presence now, before you may need it to promote your job search.
+Pre-COVID, I led monthly workshops in the local library computer lab to help job seekers and business owners navigate the platform.
+These days, I conduct 1:1 and group Zoom sessions on building profiles, the best kind of activity to draw attention to your profile and how to develop a strong network.
+If you are new to LinkedIn, a hands-on workshop, Zoom session or even an online tutorial can get you up to speed quickly.
+It can take a while to cultivate your professional network, so I recommend establishing a LinkedIn presence now, before you need it to promote your job search.